 Shelters and rescue agencies are often faced with caring for dogs that are surrendered, found, or apprehended, and are suffering from malnourishment.
-Adoptive or foster pet parents that are caring for these dogs, or dog owners who take in a stray dog, need to take steps to properly care for malnourished dogs and ensure their return to a healthy weight.
-Also, dog owners that have a dog that is experiencing a health condition may find themselves faced with caring for a dog that has become malnourished as a result of a disease or disorder.
+Adoptive or foster pet parents that are caring for these dogs, or dog owners who take in a stray dog, need to take steps to properly care for undernourished dogs and ensure their return to a healthy weight.
+Also, owners that have a dog that is experiencing a health condition may find themselves faced with caring for a canine that has become malnourished as a result of a disease or disorder.

 Malnourished dogs are defined as dogs that have lost 10% or more of their body weight and are suffering extreme undernourishment.
 They are thin, and hip and rib bones are usually prominent.
 Malnourished dogs may suffer from lethargy, dehydration, skin conditions and symptoms of organ or neurological compromise.
 Malnourishment is usually the result of a serious lack of food being provided to the dog, but can also occur when food is provided but is of a poor quality that does not meet the nutritional requirements of the dog, or when a medical condition exists preventing the dog from making use of nourishment provided.
 When a dog is deprived of required nutrients, either through lack of food, or food deficient to meet their requirements, the dog's metabolism will slow down and organs will adjust their functioning.

-When presented with a malnourished dog it is important to ensure that you understand the dog’s condition and any medical factors that may contribute to malnourishment.
+When presented with an emaciated dog it is important to ensure that you understand the dog’s condition and any medical factors that may contribute to malnourishment.
 Malnourished dogs should be examined by a veterinarian to identify health conditions such as worms or other parasites, oral compromise, such as injuries to the mouth or teeth that are preventing normal eating or mastication of food, infection, infectious disease, cancer, metabolic disorder, or organ disorder that may exist and be contributing to, or causing, malnourishment.
 Any medical conditions present will need to be treated, and your veterinarian may recommend a specific diet to aid in recovery from malnourishment that is contributed to or caused by a medical condition.

 A high-quality puppy food, or food low in carbohydrates and high in fat and, protein and with minerals such a phosphates, magnesium and potassium is usually recommended.
-Determine the appropriate amount to feed the dog for his size and start by giving him about ¼ of the daily recommended dose in several small portions throughout the day.
+Determine the appropriate amount to feed the dog for their size and start by giving them about ¼ of the daily recommended dose in several small portions throughout the day.
 Gradually work up to providing the full daily amount required, over about 10 days’ time, monitoring the dog for signs of illness, digestive issues or the dog not tolerating the food being provided.
 Multiple small meals should still be provided rather than one or two large ones.

-Providing too much food or supplements can result in digestive problems, neurological conditions, and compromised organ functioning as the dog’s system is overwhelmed with nutritional materials his system is not prepared for or able to process.
+Providing too much food or supplements can result in digestive problems, neurological conditions, and compromised organ functioning as the dog’s system is overwhelmed with nutritional materials their system is not prepared for or able to process.
 Digestive distress may be exhibited by vomiting or diarrhea.
 If this occurs, you may need to adjust the type of food, or amount provided, until the dog's digestive system adjusts.
 Dogs that are malnourished should always be provided lots of water to prevent dehydration.
 Once the dog has built up some weight, and is on a full diet, providing them with free access to food so they can eat at will may be appropriate.

 If the dog does not have an appetite, or refuses food, providing food with tube feeding until the dog recovers some strength, and digestive functioning, may be required, which will require veterinary care and support.

 Malnourished dogs may experience problems regulating body temperature.
-Body temperature should be monitored and malnourished dogs will require a warm, dry environment or they can become easily chilled.
+Body temperature should be monitored and undernourished dogs will require a warm, dry environment or they can become easily chilled.
 Dogs with malnourishment have impaired immune systems, and care to ensure they are not exposed to contagions and are kept separate from other pets should be taken.
-Also, malnourished dogs may exhibit behavioral issues, such as anxiety or aggression, and appropriate precautions with other pets and family members should be taken to ensure everyone’s comfort and safety.
+Also, underfed dogs may exhibit behavioral issues, such as anxiety or aggression, and appropriate precautions with other pets and family members should be taken to ensure everyone’s comfort and safety.